Book Your RST Assessment

 A person aged between 14 and 16 cannot be in charge of an RST vessel unless they hold an RST.
 Age restrictions also apply to this age group – vessels may be operated only during daylight hours and at a maximum speed of 8 knots.

-Applicants under the age of 18 will need a letter of consent from their legal guardian, appropriate I.D. and possibly an eyesight test from an optometrist on a Dept of Transport form.
-If under 18 applicants hold a current Driver Learners Permit, this will suffice for both eyesight and I.D.
+Applicants under the age of 18 will need a letter of consent from their parent or legal guardian here, appropriate I.D. (a current passport will suffice for ‘Full I.D.’ if not a primary and secondary I.D. will need to be obtained) and possibly an eyesight test from an optometrist on a Dept of Transport form here.
+Note: If under 18 applicants hold a current WA Drivers Licence or Learners Permit, this will suffice for both eyesight and I.D. and a separate eyesight test will not be needed.

 Interstate or overseas ticket valid for three months.